 When your name is called, say, “Ready.”
-Then go stand at one of the tables in the front of the courtroom and follow the judge’s instructions.
+Then go and stand at one of the tables in the front of the courtroom and follow the judge’s instructions.

 - You will probably have to swear to tell the truth before you present your case.

 - You will probably speak first.
-Keep it short and only talk about the reasons you asked for the contempt order.
-For example, you could say "Our work schedules are different, and the visitation days of the week need to change."
+Keep it short and only talk about the reasons you asked for the modification.
+For example, you could say, "Our work schedules are different and the visitation days of the week need to change."

 - The judge may ask you questions.
 Tell the truth.
 Speak slowly.
 Give complete answers.

-- When you finish explaining your case, the other parent will explain his/her side to the court.
+- After you finish explaining your side, the other parent will explain his or her side to the court.
 The other parent may ask you questions, too.

-- You will get another opportunity to ask the other parent or witnesses any questions that support your case.
-Your questions must be related to what they said in court.
+- You will get another chance to ask the other parent or witnesses questions that support your case.
+Your questions must be about things they said in court.

 - Both parents may have another chance to

 - say you disagree with the other parent, and